-I wanted to explain how your leg workout could be leading to injuring and irritating your back.
+I wanted to explain how your leg workout could be causing injuries and irritating your back.

-A lot of times when it comes to our leg workouts and our leg exercises, we put unnecessary stress on our back leading to irritation, potential injury, and pain.
+Often when it comes to leg workouts, we put unnecessary stress on our back leading to irritation, potential injury, and pain.

 I’ll go through one of these exercises; the Inclined Leg Press.

-Orsy does the traditional bilateral two legged in incline press, you unlock the weight and straighten the legs out out.
+During the traditional bilateral two legged in incline press, you unlock the weight and straighten the legs out out.
 When you come back down, your low back flattens out.
 This flattening out of the back puts a lot of stress on the back.

-Orsy has got one leg up and she brings the other leg down, foot planted on the floor.
-This position locks the pelvis so there is not as much rocking of that pelvis happening.
-It keeps that curve in the lower back and then she works her legs.
-And the other positive point is, she is working her hip a lot more because she has to stabilize.
+Move one leg up and bring the other leg down, foot planted on the floor.
+This position locks the pelvis so there is not as much rocking of the pelvis happening.
+This keeps that curve in the lower back as you work your legs.
+You also work your hip a lot more because you have to stabilize.

-Another thing that she can do is, she can slide her hand underneath her lower back and she can work on trying to keep that pressure on her hand and just working on her legs.
+You can also slide your hand underneath your lower back and try to keep that pressure on your hand as you work on your legs.